 How is COVID-19 impacting ABLE Tech’s services?

-Currently, ABLE Tech offices are open to the public by appointment only.
-Visitors must follow Oklahoma State University (OSU) protocol for social distancing and wearing masks.
+Currently, ABLE Tech offices are closed to the public.
 Services that would have been received in-person are now available in different formats: AT Demonstrations can be completed virtually.
 Needed, short-term loan devices will be shipped.
 No-contact transfers of equipment for pick-up and drop-off are also an option.

 Can I still borrow a device to try from ABLE Tech?

 Yes, ABLE Tech is working on OSU’s campus to fulfill needed AT short-term device loans that assist students and families in completing school tasks virtually or in-person.
 Click here to borrow up to 3 items at a time for approximately 4-6 weeks: https://myatprogram.org/home/40.
 Please allow additional time for preparation as we follow the safety protocol for sanitization between uses.

 I have an iPad, and I want to try an app.
 Can ABLE Tech help?